jinfeini/Gut-Feeling/README.md

 # Gut-Feeling
-We are interested in the sensory neurobiology of the gut
+We are interested in the neurobiological regulation of gastrointestinal physiology and gut brain axis.